Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Learning

 \section{Learning}

 In the conformal prediction literature, it is common to address non-exchangeability by reweighing the calibration points \citep{tibshirani_conformal_2019,barber2023conformal}.
-In practice, that means the quantile of the scores is computed on a weighted empirical distribution of the calibration scores $\push{P^\vw}{s}$ with the following empirical CDF
+In practice, this implies that the quantile of the scores is computed on a weighted empirical distribution of the calibration scores $\push{P^\vw_n}{s}$ with the following empirical CDF

-$w_i \geq 0$ is the weight associated with calibration sample $(x_i, y_i)$, and $\sum w_i = 1.$ In the case of covariate shifts, \citet{tibshirani_conformal_2019} show that we can recover proper coverage by setting the weights in (\ref{eq:weighted_cal_data}) to the likelihood ratio, i.e., $w_i = \nicefrac{dQ(x_i)}{dP(x_i)}$. \citet{barber2023conformal} also rely on a weighted empirical distribution in the form of (\ref{eq:weighted_cal_data}) but assume the weights to be fixed based on some prior knowledge of the likely deviations from exchangeability.
+$w_i \geq 0$ are properly normalized weights associated with calibration samples $(x_i, y_i)$.
+In the case of covariate shifts, \citet{tibshirani_conformal_2019} show that we can recover proper coverage by setting the weights in (\ref{eq:weighted_cal_data}) proportionally to the likelihood ratio, i.e., $w_i \propto \nicefrac{dQ(x_i)}{dP(x_i)}$. \citet{barber2023conformal} also rely on a weighted empirical distribution in the form of (\ref{eq:weighted_cal_data}) but assume the weights to be fixed based on some prior knowledge of the likely deviations from exchangeability.